harshita-priya1/my-html-notes/Basic.md

  • <sup> - Superscript text
 # Tip: A screen reader will pronounce the words in <em> with an emphasis, using verbal stress.
 # html quotation and citation elements: "the <blockquote>,<q>, <abbr>, <address>, <cite>, and <bdo> HTML elements"
+# for abbr tag, Tip: Use the global title attribute to show the description for the abbreviation/acronym when you mouse over the element.
+# The text in the <address> element usually renders in italic, and browsers will always add a line break before and after the <address> element.